Sunlight forced my eyes open.

 Then I looked again at the angels flying outside.

 Through some of the thinner clouds, I could just make out the snow-white buildings below.
-And a city where every structure was uniformly white—only one place like that came to mind: Shima.
+A city where every structure was uniformly white.
+Only one place like that came to mind: Shima.

 Sandalphon flapped over to me: